 5. Effective Set-up

 Your AV provider should have technical planners on staff to advise you.
 These problem-solving experts are already familiar with the quirks of various event venues.
 For example, you may want the stage and the screen in a specific location, but that layout may be hindered by doorways that need to remain accessible.
 Or maybe that sun-filled atrium was beautiful during your daytime tour, but is too dark at night when your event will be held.
 Your AV technical planner will be able to troubleshoot a wide range of issues.
 Early audiovisual planning gives you and the technical planner time to discuss your event and work with your venue and caterer to ensure your event will be executed as you envision it.

-Even if your event has been a success in the past, you should still discuss your plans with your AV company early.
+Even if you have hosted your event for years, you should still discuss your plans with your AV company early.
 If you are changing venues, you may need different or additional AV equipment because the set-up that works in one venue may need to be customized for another location.

 It’s Never Too Early

 Don’t ever think that you are calling your AV company too far in advance of your event.
 Your event production team wants your event to be a success and they will appreciate the extra time to learn about your event and offer input.
-With strategic, thoughtful, and effective audiovisual, your guests will have a great experience.
+With strategic, thoughtful, and effective event AV services, your guests will have a great experience.
 That results in greater outcomes for your event.